 Your rice is now ready to cook.
 Toss it into a large skillet with a tablespoon or two of olive oil or coconut oil and cook on medium for around six to eight minutes stirring only occasionally to preserve fluffiness.
 Season however you like, such as with salt and pepper, fresh garlic or soy sauce and serve.

 Looking for a shortcut?
-Many grocery stores now have riced cauliflower available in the produce section.
+Many grocery stores now have riced cauliflower available in the produce and freezer sections.
 I spotted some in my own local grocery store the other day.

 Remember, just because you’re cutting back on carbs doesn’t mean you have to cut back on taste too.